-Muñoz graduated from Escuela de Bellas Artes in 1971, and has developed his career through a prolific investigation of post-modern methods of representation, using non-conventional photographic and mechanical printing techniques as well as video.
-He created a singular imagery and historiography by using transient mediums—such as human breath, water, dust and methacrylate—, focusing on the precarious reality of human life.
+Muñoz graduated from the Escuela de Bellas Artes in 1971, and has developed his career through a prolific investigation of post-modern methods of representation, using non-conventional photographic and mechanical printing techniques and video.
+He created a singular imagery and historiography by using transient mediums such as human breath, water, dust and méthacrylate, focusing on the precarious reality of human life.

-Displayed for the first time in 2011 at the Museo de Arte – Banco de la República in Bogotá, then in several South American institutions and finally in 2014 at the Jeu de Paume in Paris, the touring exhibition Oscar Muñoz: Protografías brought together works spanning almost forty years of the artist’s career.
+Displayed for the first time in 2011 at the Museo de Arte – Banco de la República in Bogotá, then in several South American institutions, and in 2014 at the Jeu de Paume in Paris, the touring exhibition Oscar Muñoz: Protografías was the artist’s first retrospective.

-In 2018, Oscar Muñoz was awarded the prestigious Hasselblad Foundation’s award for major photographic achievements.
+In 2018, Oscar Muñoz was awarded the Hasselblad Foundation Award and in 2013 the Prince Claus Award.